Colonial Brazil: Cattle raising

 As with agriculture, the mining economy shaped the cattle raising industry from its outset.
 Beef was eaten by miners and was "the preferred source of protein in the neo-European diet" of Colonial Brazil.
 Cattle raising spread from São Paulo to the Guarapuava plains.

 Cattle were not particularly cared for.
 No fodder was provided, and even castrating and branding were often neglected.
 As a result, there was a severe mortality rate during the dry season, and it took several years for cattle to reach a sellable weight.
 Salt served as a poor dietary supplement for cattle, and this inadequate use, simply made salt-preserved meats and dairy products "unnecessarily expensive."
-Catte suffered from intestinal parasites and ticks.
+Cattle suffered from intestinal parasites and ticks.
 In their attempts to escape pests and threats, they often moved into forest margins, disrupting their ecosystems.
 As mentioned, cattle raising changed the native landscape from palatable grasses to "scrubby, noxious" plants, but trying to eliminate them by burning only worked temporarily.
 In the long term, burning these grasses caused erosion, reduced soil permeability, and produced degraded, innutritious pasture prone to becoming hosting ticks and poisonous plant species.
 Cattle took longer to reach their weight, and by choosing the largest animals, herders only worsened the breed through "negative selective pressure."
 Although they were edible and fire-resistant, the African grasses that eventually replaced native ones were not as nutritious because they were not planted in variety to provide a more balanced diet.